i2/ashos-dev/README.md

 AshOS is a modern meta-distribution that:
 - aims to bring immutability even to distros that do not have this very useful feature i.e. Arch Linux, Gentoo, etc.
-- wraps around any Linux distribution that can be debootstrapped, and that is pretty much any major distribution
+- wraps around any Linux distribution that can be bootstrapped (pretty much any major distribution)

 It was initially inspired by Arch Linux, but it uses an immutable (read-only) root filesystem.
 Software is installed and configured into individual snapshot trees, which can then be deployed and booted into.